emilieanthony/availability-checker/README.md

 - Filter timeslots so that dentists can have lunch and fika
 - Forward this information to frontend that displays only available timeslots
 - Validate booking requests
-- Trigger the booking handler
+- Forward valid bookings to the booking handler